-At Martens Legal we can assist you with both your family and estate law affairs.
+At Martens Legal we can assist you with your family law matter.

 The information contained on this site is for general guidance only.
 No person should act or refrain from acting on the basis of such information.
 Appropriate professional advice should be sought based upon your particular circumstances.